crossifyxyz/workspace/README.md

 cd workspace
 ```

-3. Prep repos using prep script:
+3. Prep repos using prep script ( if there is any change in the package.json
+   file of any repo, you need to run this script again ):

 ```bash
 npm run prep